chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes
+- 3.5.1
+   - Handle absence of m8 hits in PipelineStepBlastContigs.

 - 3.5.0
    - Add ability to run STAR further downstream from input validation.
 This can be used to filter human reads after the host has been filtered out (if host is non-human).